NicolasBernaerts/tasmota/offload-pilotwire/README.md

   * connect a **local DF18B20** temperature sensor (on **GPIO03 serial RX**)
   * declare a **MQTT remote** temperature sensor

+Pilotwire controler provides 2 more options :
+  * open window detection (activated if temperature drops of 0.5°C in less than 4mn, released when temperature goes up 0.2°C)
+  * movement detection (based on RCML0516 declared as switch 1, after 1 hour, decreases temperature of 0.5°C every 30mn down to target temperature)
+  *
 Here is the template you can use if you are are using a Sonoff Basic.

 ![Template Sonoff Basic](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/pilotwire/screen/tasmota-pilotwire-sonoff-template.png)